PedrMartins/PedroRufino/test.md

 #define LORAWAN_DEV_EUI {0x70, 0xc4, 0xde, 0x69, 0xf0, 0xa1, 0x1c, 0x40}

 /*
-To transform the hexadecimal key to binary you might copy the key generated in site or in any generator site
+To transform the hexadecimal key to binary, you might copy the key generated in site or in any generator site

 and paste here, after you can do the folloing steps:
     paste -> 70c4de69f0a11c40